jared-hughes/DesmosText/spec/Item.md

     - `slider`: slider bounds as an interval, such as `slider: [0:5:1]`
     - `cdf`: integration bounds as an interval, such as `cdf: [1:8]`
     - `regression: {a=0.01, b=47}` regression parameters as key-value pairs.
-    - `screen reader label:` description of clickable object, as a string
+    - `clickable label:` description of clickable object, as a string
-    - `clickable rules:` list of enabled clickable object rules (requires clickable rules enabled)
+    - `clickable rules:` list of enabled clickable object rules (clickable rules enabled unless specified with disabled)
-    - `disabled clickable rules:` list of clickable object rules (note `disabled` is default, so no mention in the graph state)
     - (for images) `name:` string
     - (for simulations) `fps:` fps as a math_expr

   - A key, followed by an equals sign (`=`), followed by a math expression value

     - `label: size = 5+u` (besides math expressions, `small`, `medium` and `large` are accepted)
+    - `label: angle = pi/2`
     - `color: var = c_x`
     - `points: opacity = v_{a}`
+    - `points: size = 2.5`
     - `lines: opacity = 0.5k`
     - `lines: width = 5+c`
     - `fill: opacity = 0.5k`